caesar1111/openHAB2_beginners_walkthrough/openHAB2_beginners_walkthrough.md

 |Enter WiFi password|*`yourwifipassword`*|

 ### Check the IP address of the Raspberry:
-To do so you have to check the IP address of the Raspberry in the terminal
+To do so you have to check the IP address of the Raspberry in the terminal:

 |Description|Image/Command|
 |---|---|
 |Open Terminal|![image](images/openterminal.jpg)|
 |use the command|`ifconfig`|
 |Result: the terminal shows you the ip configuration and the IP addresses for the different connections|Ethernet cable: [eth0] *`xxx.xxx.xxx.xxx`* or WiFi: [wlan0] *`xxx.xxx.xxx.xxx`*|

 **NOTE:** You might want to set your IP address of the Raspberry to static, if you get problems with the lease time setting of your gateway (IP address is changing whenever you reconnect to the network)

 ### Update / Upgrade Raspbian: